 A free, confidential service for children and young people who need support around their own or another person’s drug or alcohol (substance) use.
 Young people under 18 years of age can be referred to us and we can then work with them up to the age of 24.

-Compass Harrow operates within a ‘one stop shop’ where children and young people can access a range of other services including support around domestic violence, sexual health (including free condoms and HIV testing), mental health as well as careers and employment opportunities.
+Compass Harrow is co-located with other providers of children and young people’s services.
+These services include support around domestic violence, sexual health (including free condoms and HIV testing) and mental health, as well as careers and employment opportunities.

 Our caring and friendly team are available at a time that suits you and at a place where you feel comfortable.